The Story, David Scheidt, Sole Proprietor and Winemaker

 The Path to Wine … a long and winding road

 Having grown up with wine a staple at the table, as a young man David explored the California wine regions with keen interest, developing a serious interest in the craft of wine making, the wine business and the vineyards around Healdsburg.
-With a BS in Finance from CSU Fresno, he first established a successful career as a financial analyst and consultant.
+With a BS in Finance from CSU Fresno, he first established a successful career as a financial analyst.
 But inspiration and desire emerged from a family trip to Italy in 2004 with brother John and cousin Marco, and the lure of wine making took hold.
 The three toured from Tuscany to Campania, and, on a last night in Rome, cooking, drinking and talking late into the night, enlightenment arrived: one of them had to carry on the family tradition of winemaking.
 David returned to his corporate finance career, with a determination to get himself into the wine industry at the earliest possible opportunity.

 Mastro Scheidt begins…by diving in the deep end